rbrt-weiler/pwdgen/README.md

 ## Requirements

 Any C compiler should suffice.
-I only tested GCC on Linux.
+I only tested GCC on Linux and macOS.

 ## Compiling